The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: G-equivalence classes

 \begin{theorem} Two pure states $|\psi\rangle$ and $|\phi\rangle$ for which $\langle\psi|U(g)|\psi\rangle$ and $\langle \phi|U(g)|\phi\rangle$ are nonzero for all $g\in G$ are $G$-equivalent (i.e. they can be reversibly interconverted one to the other by G-covariant operations) iff there exists a 1-dimensional representation of $G$, $e^{i\Theta(g)}$, such that

 \end{theorem}

+\begin{proof}(Theorems \ref{maintheorem} and \ref{general-deterministic}) The main tool we use in this proof is the Stinespring dilation theorem for G-covariant channels discussed in the preliminaries (See \cite{thesis:Marvian} and \cite{Werner}).
+According to this result any G-covariant channel can be implemented by preparing an environment in a G-invariant state and coupling it to the system with a G-invariant unitary.

-\begin{proof}(Theorems \ref{maintheorem} and \ref{general-deterministic}) First we prove that Eq.~(\ref{ConditionForGequivalence}) implies that $|\psi\rangle$ and $|\phi \rangle$ are G-equivalent.
-Suppose $|\nu\rangle$ is a state with characteristic function $e^{i\Theta(g)}$ where by assumption $e^{i\Theta(g)}$ is a 1-dimensional representation of the group.
-Then according to Eq.~(\ref{ConditionForGequivalence}) and property (\ref{multi}) of characteristic functions, the characteristic function of $|\psi\rangle$ is the same as the characteristic function of $|\phi\rangle\otimes|\nu\rangle$.
-It follows from Theorem \ref{theorem of characteristic} that there exists a G-invariant isometry which maps $|\psi\rangle$ to $|\phi\rangle\otimes|\nu\rangle$.
-So by performing this G-invariant isometry and then discarding $|\nu\rangle$ we can transform $|\psi\rangle$ to $|\phi\rangle$.
-Note that such a transformation clearly would be a G-covariant operation.
+First we prove that Eq.~(\ref{ConditionForGequivalence}) implies that $|\psi\rangle$ and $|\phi \rangle$ are G-equivalent.
+Suppose $|\nu_{0}\rangle$ is a G-invariant state of the environment whose characteristic function is constant and equal to 1 for all group elements and $|\nu\rangle$ is a state of the environment with characteristic function $e^{i\Theta(g)}$ where by assumption $e^{i\Theta(g)}$ is a 1-dimensional representation of the group (such states always exist by virtue of property \ref{Bochner} of characteristic functions listed in section \ref{properties}).
+Then according to Eq.~(\ref{ConditionForGequivalence}) and property \ref{multi} of characteristic functions (listed in the section \ref{properties}), the characteristic function of $|\psi\rangle\otimes|\nu_{0}\rangle$ is the same as the characteristic function of $|\phi\rangle\otimes|\nu\rangle$.
+It follows from Theorem \ref{theorem of characteristic} that there exists a G-invariant unitary which maps $|\psi\rangle\otimes|\nu_{0}\rangle$ to $|\phi\rangle\otimes|\nu\rangle$.
+So by coupling the system to an environment in state $|\nu_{0}\rangle$ via this G-invariant unitary, and then discarding the environment we can transform $|\psi\rangle$ to $|\phi\rangle$.
+Note that such a transformation is clearly a G-covariant operation.
 (Alternatively, let $|\nu^{*}\rangle$ be the state with characteristic function $e^{-i\Theta(g)}$.
-Note that since $e^{-i\Theta(g)}$ is also a 1-d representation of the group then there exists a state $|\nu^{*}\rangle$ whose characteristic function is $e^{-i\Theta(g)}$.
-Then since $|\psi\rangle\otimes|\nu^{*}\rangle$, and $|\phi\rangle$ have the same characteristic function, by Theorem \ref{theorem of characteristic} there exists a G-invariant isometry which transforms one to the other.
-Because $|\nu^{*}\rangle$ is a G-invariant state and because the isometry is G-invariant, the overall operation is G-covariant.)
+Note that since $e^{-i\Theta(g)}$ is also a 1-d representation of the group then by property \ref{Bochner} there exists a state $|\nu^{*}\rangle$ whose characteristic function is $e^{-i\Theta(g)}$.
+Then since $|\psi\rangle\otimes|\nu^{*}\rangle$, and $|\phi\rangle\otimes |\nu_{0}\rangle$ have the same characteristic function, by Theorem \ref{theorem of characteristic} there exists a G-invariant unitary which transforms one to the other.
+Because $|\nu^{*}\rangle$ is a G-invariant state and because the unitary is G-invariant, the overall operation is G-covariant.)

 Using an analogous argument, we can easily deduce that there also exists a G-covariant operation which maps $|\phi\rangle$ to $|\psi\rangle$.
 Therefore $|\psi\rangle$ and $|\phi\rangle$ are G-equivalent.